Interpreting nebular emission lines in the high-redshift Universe: Results

-Figure~\ref{fig:flares_ion_ppe_z6} shows the ionising photon production efficiency as a function of stellar mass for the \flares\ galaxies at $z=6$.
 The same general trends seen in our toy model galaxies are also apparent here. $\xi_{\rm ion}$ estimated using the dust-free \Ha\ and \Hb\ luminosity closely match the value computed directly from the stellar SED.
+At the high mass end (M$_{\star}>10^9\Msun$), stellar SED value is higher than the \Ha\ (or \Hb) value by $\sim 0.2$ dex as expected from deviation due to higher metallicity at these stellar masses.
 Similar to the results of \cite{FLARES_XIII}, we see a slight decrease in the ionising photon production efficiency with increasing stellar mass, due to older stellar ages and increasing metallicity.
-Also in general, with increasing stellar mass, the dust attenuation increases, and the dust corrected $\xi_{\rm ion}$ values lie systematically below the the intrinsic values.
+Also in general, with increasing stellar mass, the dust attenuation increases, and the dust corrected $\xi_{\rm ion}$ values lie systematically below the intrinsic values.
 Furthermore, the Balmer-corrected values are in general higher compared to that from the A$_{\rm V}$ corrected ones.
 It is quite intriguing that there is a similar dip in the $\xi_{\rm ion}$ at high stellar masses ($>10^9$ M$_{\odot}$) to that seen in the observed results of \cite{Llerena2024} (their Figure 4), while the \flares\ stellar SED values are flatter compared to their results.
 This implies that the underlying variation in the star-dust geometry could be playing a role, thus mimicking certain observed trends.